spastorino/contributing-to-rustc/content/slides.md

 ???

-- x.py is the build tool for the rust repository
+- x or x.py you is the build tool for the rust repository
-- It can build docs, run tests, and compile the compiler and standard library.

 ---